pablobernabeu/rscopus_plus/README.md

 These functions provide a modest extension of the [rscopus package in R](https://github.com/muschellij2/rscopus) to administer the search quota and to make specific searches and comparisons.

-- `scopus_search_plus`: Run `rscopus::scopus_search` as many times as necessary based on the number of results and the search quota.
+- `scopus_search_plus` runs `rscopus::scopus_search` as many times as necessary based on the number of results and the search quota.

-- `scopus_search_plus_DOIs`: Get DOIs from `scopus_search_plus`, which can then be imported into a reference manager, such as Zotero, to create a list of references.
+- `scopus_search_plus_DOIs` gets DOIs from `scopus_search_plus`, which can then be imported into a reference manager, such as Zotero, to create a list of references.

-- `scopus_search_plus_additional_DOIs`: Search for additional DOIs.
+- `scopus_search_plus_additional_DOIs` searches for additional DOIs.

-- `scopus_comparison`: Compare counts of publications on various topics during a certain period.
+- `scopus_comparison` compares counts of publications on various topics during a certain period.

 ---